 Citi® Double Cash Card – 18 month BT offer

 Pro: Double cash back on everything.
-With Citi® Double Cash Card – 18 month BT offer, you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay..
+With Citi® Double Cash Card – 18 month BT offer, you Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases..

 Con: Cash back expires.
 Your cash back expires if your account goes inactive for 12 months.